Estadio Akron: 2026 FIFA World Cup

-Estadio Akron will host matches during the 2026 FIFA World Cup.
-During the event, the stadium will be temporarily renamed to "Estadio Guadalajara" in accordance with FIFA's policy on corporate sponsored names.
-The stadium will host four matches, all in the group stage, including Mexico's second game.
+Estadio Akron hosted matches during the 2026 FIFA World Cup.
+During the event, the stadium was temporarily renamed to "Estadio Guadalajara" in accordance with FIFA's policy on corporate sponsored names.
+The stadium hosted four matches, all in the group stage, making it the only stadium to not host any knockout games.
+The venue also hosted Pathway 1 of the inter-confederation play-offs.